PopovEvgeniy/rtfsimplifier/readme.txt

 Program description

-Rtf simplifier is the batch convertor for Rich Text Format documents.
+Rtf simplifier is the batch converter for Rich Text Format documents.
 It let you convert these documents to plain text files.

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

 Contact

-You can send me a letter to tuzik87@inbox.ru
+You can send me a letter to tuzik87@inbox.ru.

 About program modification

-Source code included in the source.zip archive.
+Source code is included in the source.zip archive.
-It compiled under Delphi 11.3 Community Edition.
+It was compiled under Delphi 11.3 Community Edition.

 Change log